marwahaha/quantum-maxcut-reference/README.md

 Note that for both **Quantum Max-Cut** and **EPR Hamiltonian**, product state solutions cannot have approximation ratio higher than $$0.5$$; for example, consider a graph with one edge.
 But this does not imply a bound on all classical algorithms.

 There is one attempt at proving hardness-of-approximation (in particular, by classical algorithms).
-Assuming a conjecture about Gaussian correlations, [[HNPTW22]](https://arxiv.org/abs/2111.01254) shows that approximating **Quantum Max-Cut** with approximation ratio higher than $$0.956$$ is as hard as deciding the Unique Games problem (this is possibly NP-hard).
+Assuming a conjecture about Gaussian correlations, [[HNPTW22]](https://arxiv.org/abs/2111.01254) shows that approximating the ground state energy *value* of **Quantum Max-Cut** with approximation ratio higher than $$0.956$$ is as hard as deciding the Unique Games problem (this is possibly NP-hard).

 Proving quantum-hardness-of-approximation would require some quantum variant of a PCP theorem.